tacodevs/taskcollect/README.md

 taskcollect
 ===========

-A web server which multiplexes functionality from educational web platforms for students.
+A web server that multiplexes functionality from educational web platforms for students.

 Description
 -----------

-There is a great number of schools around the world which provide educational resources, homework, methods for communication, etc. through networked technologies, in particular web-based educational platforms.
+There is a great number of schools around the world that provide educational resources, homework, methods for communication, etc. through networked technologies, in particular web-based educational platforms.
 However, due to a number of different factors, schools may employ multiple platforms in their education programs, typically with noticeable overlaps in functionality.
-In such cases, students have no choice but to wade their way through all the platforms in use by their school in order to retrieve their homework and available educational resources.
+In such cases, students have no choice but to wade their way through all the platforms in use by their school to retrieve their homework and available educational resources.

-The solution to this is TaskCollect: a web server which multiplexes functionality from educational web platforms, providing a clean, simple, intuitive web interface for students.
+The solution to this is TaskCollect: a web server that multiplexes functionality from educational web platforms, providing a clean, simple, intuitive web interface for students.

 At the moment, TaskCollect acts as a multiplexed interface for the following platforms:
   * DayMap